IT-Support-L2/Hall-of-Fame/README.md

 - Sqlite3 as standard use, feel free to use powerful DB such PostgreSQL

-Special thanks to `Nick Wlater`, www.zappycode.com
+Special thanks to `Nick Walter`, www.zappycode.com